ketanjani68/ai-communication-assistant/README.md

 - Messages are processed only when requested by the user.
 - No message history is stored by the extension.
 - Users manage their own API keys.
-- No personal data is collected.
+- No personal data is collected by the extension.

 ## Roadmap